GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 For more information on how to share the recorded user flows, edit them and their steps, see the [Recorder features reference](/docs/devtools/recorder/reference/).

 {% Aside 'note' %}
-This is feature only available in Chrome, not in Chromium.
+This feature only available in Chrome, not in Chromium.
 {% endAside %}

 ## Open the Recorder panel {: #open }